Dr. Luigi

-Dr. Luigi was created for the Year of Luigi, celebrating the 30th anniversary of Luigi since his inception in 1983.
-Its release marked the celebration's continuation into the next calendar year of 2014.
+Dr. Luigi's release marked the Year of Luigi celebration's continuation into the next calendar year of 2014; from its original start in 2013.
 It was announced via a Nintendo Direct in December, and released on December 31, 2013, in North America and January 15, 2014, worldwide.
 Critical reception was average, with mixed opinions regarding its various modes and criticism for its lack of innovation.
 The game was followed by Dr. Mario: Miracle Cure in 2015, which includes some of Dr. Luigi's gameplay elements.
+On March 27, 2023, The Wii U eShop was shut down, making it impossible to purchase and download the game.

 Gameplay

-Dr. Luigi is a tile-matching video game.
+Dr. Luigi is a tile-matching puzzle video game.
 In each round of the game, the player controls Luigi to eliminate the randomly placed viruses.
 Randomly colored pills are dropped onto the top of the field, distinguished by a bottle, and can be rotated by the player in four directions.
 When four or more capsule halves or viruses of matching color are aligned in vertical or horizontal configurations, they disappear.
 Any remaining floating capsules fall.
 The main objective is to complete levels, by eliminating all viruses from the playing field.
 A game over occurs if capsules reach the top of the playing field.
 Adjustable gameplay settings include the capsule falling speed, or highlighting where the capsule will land on the field.

-The game includes four game modes: "Operation L", where the capsules used are conjoined into an L-shape at move at a slower pace; "Virus Buster", a mode that is also in Dr. Mario Online Rx, which is played by holding the Wii U GamePad vertically and using the touchscreen to drag and drop the capsules; "Retro Remedy", which uses traditional Dr. Mario series rules and lacks the gimmicks of Operation L; and local and online multiplayer.
+The game includes four game modes: "Operation L", where the capsules used are conjoined into an L-shape and move at a slower pace; "Virus Buster", a mode first introduced in Dr. Mario Online Rx, which is played by holding the Wii U GamePad vertically and using the touchscreen to drag and drop the capsules; "Retro Remedy", which uses traditional Dr. Mario series rules and lacks the gimmicks of Operation L; and local and online multiplayer.
 In multiplayer, each player clears their own playing field of viruses before the opponent does.
 Eliminating multiple viruses or initiating chain reactions can cause additional capsules to fall onto the opponent's playing field.
 A player wins a single game upon eliminating all the viruses or if the opponent's playing field fills up.
 The first player to win three games wins overall.